tzhsu211/CVS/README.md

 ## Model Training

 ### Model Selection and Initialization
-In this project, we fine-tuned four pre-trained ALBERT and BERT models for the regression task:
+In this project, I fine-tuned four pre-trained ALBERT and BERT models for the regression task:
-- **albert-tiny-chinese-ws**: A lightweight, smaller variant of ALBERT.
+- **ckiplab/albert-tiny-chinese-ws**: A lightweight, smaller variant of ALBERT.
 - **ckiplab/albert-base-chinese-ws**: A larger, base variant of ALBERT.
 - **ckiplab/bert-base-chinese-ws**: Base variant of BERT.
 - **google/bert-base-chinese**: Google BERT base model.
+-
-BERT is a pre-trained NLP model initially introduced by Google.
-It is a large model that leverages a bidirectional Transformer architecture to capture the context of words from both the left and the right sides.
-While BERT achieves excellent performance on a variety of NLP tasks, its large size makes it computationally expensive.
+BERT, introduced by Google, is a powerful pre-trained NLP model that leverages a bidirectional Transformer architecture to capture the context of words from both the left and right sides.
+While BERT performs excellently on various NLP tasks, its large size makes it computationally expensive.

-ALBERT (A Lite BERT) is a smaller, more efficient variant of BERT.
-ALBERT reduces the model size by sharing parameters across layers, which significantly reduces the total number of parameters compared to BERT.
-Despite this reduction in size, ALBERT aims to match or even surpass BERT's performance on certain tasks.
-This efficiency is achieved through techniques like parameter sharing and factorized embedding parameterization, allowing ALBERT to maintain strong performance while being more computationally efficient.
+ALBERT (A Lite BERT) is a more efficient variant of BERT, designed to reduce model size while maintaining performance.
+ALBERT achieves this by sharing parameters across layers, reducing the number of parameters compared to BERT.
+This allows ALBERT to deliver strong results while being computationally more efficient.

+CKIPLab (Chinese Knowledge and Information Processing Lab) is a renowned research group based in Taiwan, specializing in natural language processing for Traditional Chinese, commonly used in Taiwan and other regions.
+Their pre-trained models are optimized for Taiwanese language nuances, including informal expressions and cultural context.
+These models are particularly well-suited for my project, which uses data from an online forum in Taiwan, as they capture the regional and linguistic features of the data more effectively.

 ### Model Structure Adjustment
 Since this is a regression task, the final layers of all models were replaced with a linear layer appropriate for regression.
 The final layer outputs a single value, representing the predicted score for the product review.